kormang/kormang.github.io/_posts/2025-01-12-AC-part2-layers-of-abstraction.md

 _The function `switch_task_from_isr` is called that way because `sc_getc` also runs in a ISR, but it has to do with how system calls (switching from user space program to kernel) work on x86 CPUs._

-Next is how the keyboard ISR looks like.
+Next, let's look at how the keyboard ISR looks like.
 Additional assembly code is needed to register this function as keyboard interrupt handler, but eventually CPU will call this function when key is pressed on the keyboard, and corresponding signal is sent from keyboard to CPU.

 ```c
 static void keyboard_handler(registers_t* regs) {